Aeria

 Cyan looked at me, clearly confused.
 “What the hell is a VISTA code?”

 “VISTA is a top-secret bio-medical project that the Aerian’s worked on.
 It was meant to find a way to negate telepathic interference on a subject, and to do that they needed to do brain scans of people before, during and after a lengthy capture.
-I was a volunteer on the project, and the codes stayed in the ship.
-They allow me to override certain security failsafes in certain facilities,” I explained quickly, glossing over a great many details as I finished the pre-flight.
+I was a volunteer on the project,” I explained quickly, glossing over a great many details as I finished the pre-flight.
 I saw people running away from the ship as the platform alarms went off.
 A minute later, the platform began to move, and blaster fire erupted from the catwalks.
 The blaster fire did nothing to Shadowhawk of course.
 Handheld blaster weaponry isn’t meant to rupture a hull.
 You need high grade military weaponry to do that, but it was a good expression of rage, I’m sure.

 “Captain, Station Control is instructing us to follow station overrides and remain in place while they handle the malfunction that has raised our platform,” Amanda notified me.

-“Acknowledge their signal and continue with launch procedures.
+“Ignore their signal and continue with launch procedures.
 If they think this is a malfunction, all the better for us.
 Once we’re outside we can proceed to our jump point and let them sort this whole mess out.”
 I watched the central docking channel come into view, the massive pressure doors already opening as Shadowhawk lifted off the platform.
 As the landing gear stowed itself, we began to move forward.
-I let Amanda and the station computer fight that battle, and looked to my console, preparing for the short flight that would be needed until Amanda could plot a course to the outer edge of the system.
-Shadowhawk cleared the docking channel and proceeded on the course set by the station computer.
-Edward turned his eyes to the sensors and found nothing unusual or troublesome.
+I let Amanda and the station computer fight that battle, put my money on Amanda, and looked to my console as I plotted out a course to the edge of the system.